sasamil/evaluating-arithmetic-expression/README.md

 # evaluating-arithmetic-expression
 New approach to the evaluating simple arithmetic expressions.
 Performance comparison with the classical approach.

 This example demonstrate evaluations of simple arithmetic expressions.
-It is inspired by the algorithm which has been explained in my Haskell example - <a href="https://github.com/sasamil/parsing-arithmetic-expression">parsing-arithmetic-expression</a>.
+It is inspired by the algorithm which has been explained in <a href="https://github.com/sasamil/parsing-arithmetic-expression">parsing-arithmetic-expression</a>.

 In this example however, the performances have been roughly compared.<br>(a) Classical approach&nbsp;&nbsp;&nbsp;vs.&nbsp;&nbsp;&nbsp;(b) new-algorithm-1&nbsp;&nbsp;&nbsp;vs.&nbsp;&nbsp;&nbsp;(c) new-algorithm-2